Youssef-Assbaghi/Matt-Omato/README.md

   ### Clustering and RANSAC <a name="CR"></a>

-  In order to detect all the tomatoes in the scene individually, it is necessary to develop an algorithm capable of separating all the groups of points.
+  In order to detect all tomatoes in the scene individually, it is necessary to develop an algorithm capable of separating all the groups of points.
 That is why we have used a clustering algorithm which allows us to group the points by groups establishing the minimum amount of points that we want to have to form one.
 In this way we also avoid possible noise that may have crept in from the previous stages.

 Finally, in order to obtain the coordinates of the tomatoes, we have used a RANSAC algorithm to adjust the points of each cluster to the sphere shape defined by RANSAC.
 Using the "pyRansac3D" library we are able to obtain the centers of these spheres and therefore the centers of the tomatoes.